Who wants to wait for ages for a page to load? Especially on mobile. A good Google speed test score is vital for your site.

 Every element you have on your site takes time to load.

 Filling your site with lots of plugins, widgets, and add-ons has a huge speed cost.

 Here is a GTMetrix assessment of a website that really needs urgent attention.
 A page loading in 12.4 seconds is abysmal today.

-Generally, a site such as the one above can be improved dramatically by taking three very easy measures.
+A site such as the one above can be improved quickly by taking three very easy measures.